+4.7 Employee Organization Leave
-- 4.7 Employee Organization Leave - (a) The State shall grant a total of 415 days of Employee Organization Leave during each year of this Agreement for the use of employees for attendance at PEF Executive Board meetings or PEF Committee meetings.
-The use of such leave shall be granted to individua employees designated in advance by PEF, on the dates specified by PEF, contingent on the State's advance receipt of requests for such leave and designation of individual employees, and to the extent that the resulting absences of any individual employee will not unreasonably interfere with an agency's operations.
-Procedures for the advance request for the use of such leave and advance designation of employees, and for the recording f the use of leave and maintaining of the remaining balance, shall be by neans mutually agreed to by the Director of Employee Relations and the resident of PEF

-- (b) The State shall grant Employee Organization Leave for one PEF elegate meeting in each year of this agreement.
-Such Employee Organization Leave shall be limited to three (3) days each for up to ne-thousand (1000) persons.
-The granting of such leave to individual mployees shall be subject to the same procedures and limitations as pecified in subsection (a) above. - (c) Reasonable numbers of PEF designees will be granted easonable amounts of Employee Organization Leave to participate in neetings of joint labor/management committees, the conduct of egotiations for a successor agreement, and the representation of mployees in the grievance procedure, with no charge to the Employee organization Leave allowance provided in (a) above or to the employees' eave credits.
-The use of such leave will be contingent on the submission f requests in advance, and shall be granted to the extent the resulting bsences will not unreasonably interfere with an agency's operations. easonable and actual travel time in connection with such leave shall also e granted, subject to the same limitations and subject to a maximum of ve hours each way for any meeting.
-Leave for contract negotiations or or labor/management committees pursuant to this provision shall be ranted only to employees in this unit designated in advance by PEF and pproved by the Director of Employee Relations; leave for grievance epresentation pursuant to this provision shall be granted only to persons esignated for this purpose by PEF in a listing of authorized grievance epresentatives furnished quarterly by PEF to the Director of the lovernor's Office of Employee Relations. - (d) Under special circumstances, and upon advance request, dditional Employee Organization Leave may be granted by the Director f Employee Relations.
+- (a) The State shall grant a total of 415 days of Employee Organization Leave during each year of this Agreement for the use of employees for attendance at PEF Executive Board meetings or PEF Committee meetings.
+The use of such leave shall be granted to individual employees designated in advance by PEF, on the dates specified by PEF, contingent on the State's advance receipt of requests for such leave and designation of individual employees, and to the extent that the resulting absences of any individual employee will not unreasonably interfere with an agency's operations.
+Procedures for the advance request for the use of such leave and advance designation of employees, and for the recording of the use of leave and maintaining of the remaining balance, shall be by means mutually agreed to by the Director of Employee Relations and the President of PEF. - (b) The State shall grant Employee Organization Leave for one PEF delegate meeting in each year of this agreement.
+Such Employee Organization Leave shall be limited to three (3) days each for up to one-thousand (1000) persons.
+The granting of such leave to individual employees shall be subject to the same procedures and limitations as specified in subsection (a) above. - (c) Reasonable numbers of PEF designees will be granted reasonable amounts of Employee Organization Leave to participate in meetings of joint labor/management committees, the conduct of negotiations for a successor agreement, and the representation of employees in the grievance procedure, with no charge to the Employee Organization Leave allowance provided in (a) above or to the employees' leave credits.
+The use of such leave will be contingent on the submission of requests in advance, and shall be granted to the extent the resulting absences will not unreasonably interfere with an agency's operations.
+Reasonable and actual travel time in connection with such leave shall also be granted, subject to the same limitations and subject to a maximum of five hours each way for any meeting.
+Leave for contract negotiations or for labor/management committees pursuant to this provision shall be granted only to employees in this unit designated in advance by PEF and approved by the Director of Employee Relations; leave for grievance representation pursuant to this provision shall be granted only to persons designated for this purpose by PEF in a listing of authorized grievance representatives furnished quarterly by PEF to the Director of the Governor's Office of Employee Relations.

+(d) Under special circumstances, and upon advance request, additional Employee Organization Leave may be granted by the Director of Employee Relations.